Thank you for visiting our website. Our site is currently under development and will be updated soon.

 PATHS (Providing Access To Health Solutions) Regional Service

-This service supports people in receipt of the Supported Living Payment to make the positive transition towards achieving sustainable employment through a range of health, employment and job preparation interventions.
+This service supports people in receipt of the Supported Living Payment or Jobseeker with Medical Deferral payment, to make the positive transition towards achieving sustainable employment through a range of health, employment and job preparation interventions.

 The service works with each participant to address the barriers to employment, driven by health issues and identified at the commencement of their involvement in PATHS, so that a return to paid work is possible.